ffeltrinelli/photomatrix/README.md

 ## Build locally

-Clone this project from Github.
+Alternatively, you can build locally from source code.
+First, clone this project from Github.

 Cd into the root folder.

 Create a virtual environment (e.g. named `my_env`) and activate it: